!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Chiropractic care works to minimize pressure throughout the body – joint by joint.
 Once pressure begins to decrease, pain also decreases.
 Care is designed to allow the body to regain its naturally intended procedures for maintaining health.
 Holistic care is provided by working on individual portions of the body, allowing them to work together within their own intended parameters.

 What if I do not hear this type of sound during a chiropractic adjustment?
 If I do not hear a popping or cracking sound during an adjustment, does that mean that nothing has been accomplished?
-No. Chiropractic physicians are not looking to hear the sound.
+No. Chiropractors are not looking to hear the sound.

 Trained physicians use their knowledge of the neuromuscular and musculoskeletal systems to bring direct healing to individual portions of the body.
 This provides an increased range of motion and improves nerve flow throughout the finite connections in the body.
 Movements are made with each joint before and after care is given to determine what level of function is present.